• Biography

 Criminal and Regulatory Defense

-• Achieved pre-trial dismissal of criminal Sherman Act indictment against senior executive of water chemical company who was alleged to have participated in a multi-year bid rigging, market allocation, and price fixing conspiracy.
+• Achieved pre-trial dismissal of criminal Sherman Act indictment against senior executive of water chemical company who was alleged to have participated in a multiyear bid rigging, market allocation, and price fixing conspiracy.
 Representation of senior executive includes defense in related civil federal MDL cases and state qui tam matters.

 • Successfully defended a senior financial executive in a five-week criminal trial of fraud charges brought by the Department of Justice – Antitrust Division concerning the reinvestment of municipal bond proceeds.
 Successfully obtained the dismissal of the indictment on appeal.